 Mr. Cain graduated cum laude from the University of Houston Law Center in 1996, where he was a National Student Director of the American Bar Association.
 Mr. Cain received his B.A. from the University of Texas, with honors, in 1992.

 Mr. Cain began practicing law in 1996 as a commercial litigator at Brown, Parker & Leahy LLP, which merged with the large Dallas-based firm, Thompson & Knight LLP, in 1998.
 Mr. Cain practiced at Thompson & Knight until 2001, when he decided to move his family back to his hometown, Austin.
 In Austin, Mr. Cain continued his commercial litigation practice at Hughes & Luce LLP (now KL Gates), until 2003, when he joined Van Osselaer, Cronin & Buchanan LLP as a partner, following the firm’s spinoff from Hughes & Luce.
 In April 2007, Mr. Cain co-founded Cain & Skarnulis.
-In addition to courts in the state of Texas, Mr. Cain is admitted to practice before the U.S. Supreme Court, U.S. Court of Appeals for the Fifth Circuit, and all federal district and bankruptcy courts in Texas.
+In addition to courts in the state of Texas, Mr. Cain is admitted to practice in the courts in the state of Colorado, before the U.S. Supreme Court, U.S. Court of Appeals for the Fifth Circuit, and all federal district and bankruptcy courts in Texas.